webpolis/musai/README.md

 ### [Trainer](src/tools/trainer.py)

+### (optional) Embeddings

+> Additionally, you can choose to use a VAE encoder in replacement of the default architecture's embedding module ([read more](https://github.com/webpolis/musai/wiki/Experimental)).

+> There is an extra cost on training time if you choose to build the VAE embeddings from scratch (using `--vae_emb true`) so it is recommended to train the embeddings beforehand (see [example](notebooks/vae.ipynb)), but make sure you use the same values for the embeddings and vocabulary size when building the final model.

+> Training the final model using pre-trained embeddings (`--vae_emb path_to_pth_file`) will **save** significant _VRAM_.

 ```sh
 usage: trainer.py [-h] [-t TOKENS_PATH] [-o OUTPUT_PATH] [-m BASE_MODEL] [-r LORA_CKPT] [-c CTX_LEN]
                   [-b BATCHES_NUM] [-e EMBED_NUM] [-n LAYERS_NUM] [-p EPOCHS_NUM] [-s STEPS_NUM] [-i LR_RATE]